 Bears are a real presence in the park, and if you are planning on hiking, you should always take a can of bear spray with you.
 Do not approach a bear (or any wildlife), and make sure that you properly lock up your food in your car or a bear-safe container.
 Never feed any type of animal.

-What would you add to this itinerary?
+What would you add any of this to your Glacier National Park itinerary?